 West Virginia’s Celebration of National Hunting and Fishing Days (NHFD), is an R3 (recruitment, retention and reactivation of outdoor participants) event hosted for the public to incite interest in hunting, angling and wildlife viewing.
 This event gives the community an opportunity to learn about West Virginia wildlife management practices and outdoor recreation opportunities in a safe and hands-on environment.
 This event is the largest outdoor hunting and fishing show and will have presentations on Snakes, Falconry, Wilderness Search and Rescue, and a new Wild Game Cook Off!

 Outdoor Youth Challenge

-Children between the ages of 6-18 are invited to participate in the Outdoor Youth Challenge (OYC).
+Children ages 18 and under are invited to participate in the Outdoor Youth Challenge (OYC).
 The Outdoor Youth Challenge is both a youth expo and competition, which is held annually at National Hunting and Fishing Days.
 Young people can experience a multitude of activities and displays with real hands-on learning and instructional opportunities that will encourage them to gain important knowledge and experience about wildlife, hunting, fishing, firearms safety, and outdoor recreation.

 The OYC is an incredibly important event at National Hunting and Fishing Days because, for some children, this may be the only opportunity they will have to be exposed to these fun and exciting outdoor activities.
 With the ongoing national efforts towards the recruitment, retention, and reactivation (R3), the OYC has become a pivotal component toward the future of conservation in West Virginia.